Cortisol, known as the stress hormone, plays a crucial role

 Incorporating a variety of healthy, whole foods into your diet supports overall health, making you feel more balanced and vibrant.

-Foods to include and avoid in Cortisol Detox Diet
+Foods can include and avoid in Cortisol Detox Diet

 Foods to Avoid: